Julius La Rosa: Later career

 In the 1980s, La Rosa received a non-contract, recurring role in the NBC soap opera Another World, playing the character Reynoldo, for which he was nominated for a Daytime Emmy Award as Best Supporting Actor.

-In 1998 and 1999, La Rosa was a disc jockey on 1430 WNSW based in Newark, New Jersey, hosting "Make Believe Ballroom Time".
+In 1998 and 1999, La Rosa was a disc jockey on 1430 WNSW based in Newark, New Jersey, hosting Make Believe Ballroom Time.
 La Rosa, profiled by jazz critic and composer Gene Lees, continued to work clubs and release records until the early 2000s.
 New York Times film critic Stephen Holden said "His singing is very direct and unpretentious – he can wrap his voice tenaciously around a melody line and bring out the best in it."

-La Rosa was a frequent contributor to comedian Jerry Lewis' annual Labor Day telethon programs for the Muscular Dystrophy Association, often hosting the New York venue of the shows.
+La Rosa was a frequent contributor to comedian Jerry Lewis's annual Labor Day telethon programmes for the Muscular Dystrophy Association, often hosting the New York venue of the shows.

 Personal life

 In 1953, La Rosa was romantically linked with then-married Dorothy McGuire of The McGuire Sisters.
 In 1955, while serving as the summer replacement on Perry Como's TV show, he met Como's secretary, Rosemary Meyer, and married her.

-In 2008, La Rosa said "Music is 'a very egotistical thing.'[...]
-'It makes me feel good [...]' and fortunately, I have the capacity to make people feel good who hear me feeling good.'"
+In 2008, La Rosa said, "Music is a very egotistical thing [...]
+It makes me feel good [...] and fortunately, I have the capacity to make people feel good who hear me feeling good."

 He and his wife lived for over 40 years in Irvington, New York, until November 2015 when they moved to Crivitz, Wisconsin, where he died of natural causes on May 12, 2016, at age 86.